hscottvo/CS235-Project/README.md

 # CS235-Project
+## Important Information
+The main branch is where the preprocessing is stored.
+To run each technique, checkout to the appropriate branch.
 ## Running Instructions
 All running code is in Jupyter Notebooks.
 To easily install required dependencies, create a pip virtual environment and use the requirements.txt to install the libraries.